 DNCA Finance has chosen to rely on an internal model, ABA ("Above and Beyond Analysis"), with the aim of offering a rating whose entire construction we control, with information from companies making up the bulk of the data used.
-This data is controlled and integrated into a proprietary analysis grid.
+In this context, the data is mastered and integrated into a proprietary analysis grid.